wr-hamburg/vecpar/README.md

 </ul>

 ## Dependencies
-The project requires LLVM/Clang to build the sources.
+To enable all the supported backends, the project requires LLVM/Clang to build the sources.
 Recommendation:
 ```sh
 spack install llvm@14.0.0 +all_targets +cuda cuda_arch=<XY>
 ```
+Any C/C++ compiler (with OpenMP support) can build the CPU OpenMP backend.

+To compile the GPU OpenMP backend, gcc/clang need a specific build configuration.
+For targeting NVIDIA hardware, this can be easily achieved by installing `gcc` or `llvm` with flags `+nvptx` and `+cuda` respectively from spack.
+When targeting AMD hardware, the configuration steps need to be done manually as show in the online documentation.

+For the CUDA backend, `clang` or `nvcc` can be used to compile the code.

 | Dependency                                               | OpenMP backend | CUDA backend | Tests |
 |----------------------------------------------------------|---|--------------|-------|